 The purpose of the census is to obtain the best possible standardized estimate of the unduplicated number of each species in the count area during a standard time period each day.
 The census is run every day during the MMP for 60 minutes along a fixed route (Figure 2).
 The census starts one hour after sunrise and is run each day regardless of weather conditions.
+During summer and winter, census follows the same route, but the time and duration may be flexible in relation to weather conditions and staff availability.

 The start of the census may be delayed by up to one hour if required by weather or in order to process captured birds safely.
 It may be further delayed by an electrical storm.
 If the census must be interrupted for any reason, it should be resumed from the place it was halted as soon as possible and the departure from the protocol noted on the daily log sheet.
+If necessary due to a shortage of staff, the BIC may conduct the census in parts with a net round in between, but the delay should be no more than one hour, and it should be described in the daily log.

 The censuser must take along binoculars and should have a notebook and pencil to record observations as they occur.
 At the beginning of census, local weather conditions should be noted, including temperature, wind, and cloud cover.
 The censuser is strongly encouraged to record observations as he or she proceeds with the census particularly if the person has been or will be making general observations as well.
-At a minimum, it is essential that the census' results be written down (notebook or the daily log) as soon as the census is complete.
+At a minimum, it is essential that the census results be written down (in a notebook or the daily log) as soon as the census is complete.
 A spotting scope should not be used on census.
-In addition, the censuser should carry a walkie-talkie to alert the BIC of birds in any nets along the census route.
+In addition, the censuser should carry a walkietalkie to alert the BIC of birds in any nets along the census route.

 The census should be rotated among all staff familiar with the majority of species likely to be encountered.
 The same person should not do the census every day.
-If additional staff are available, a second person could join in the census but one is fully adequate and more than 3 is usually counter productive.
+If additional staff are available, a second person could join in the census but one is fully adequate and more than 3 is usually counter-productive.

 The census route begins just outside the banding station and follows the route indicated in Figure 2.
 The route covers most of the Observatory's area.
-A visual representation of all habitats covered by the census route is available online at <www.migrationresearch.org/mbo.html>.
-A suggested time budget for census is as follows: 15 minutes to L, 5 minutes to B/N, 15 minutes to C, 10 minutes to G, 10 minutes to the evergreens past F and 5 minutes to the end of the census trail.
+A visual representation of all habitats covered by the census route is available on the MBO website at www.migrationresearch.org/mbo/census.html.
+A suggested time budget for census is as follows: 15 minutes to the northern end of the fence, 5 minutes to B/N, 15 minutes to C, 10 minutes to the start of the M nets, 10 minutes to the end of the M nets and 5 minutes to the end of the census trail.
 On a given day, the censuser may spend more time than usual at spots on the route that are 'busy' that day but to compensate must spend less time at other spots.
 All parts of the route must be given at least some attention and the full length of the route should be covered in as close to one hour as possible.